neojato/DeLorean/README.md

 NOTE: The following deploy process has only been used with the GAE PHP SDK.
 Also still working on a better `grunt` process to automate this.

-1. Create a directory called `deploy` within your main project folder This directory name has already been added to _.gitignore_ to keep repo size down
+1. Create a directory called `deploy` within your main project folder.
+    This directory name has already been added to _.gitignore_ to keep repo size down

-2. Create a directory within the one you just created called `app` Your path should now look like: `[your projects]/DeLorean/deploy/app`
+2. Create a directory within the one you just created called `app`.
+    Your path should now look like: `[your projects]/DeLorean/deploy/app`

 3. Run `grunt build` to build your site into the `[your path]/DeLorean/dist` directory